Insomnia

 • Stimulus control: Helps build an association between your bedroom and sleep by limiting the type of activities allowed in the bedroom.

-• Cognitive behavioral therapy (CBT): Includes behavioral changes plus a cognitive component challenge to your unhealthy beliefs and fears around sleep and teach rational, positive thinking.
+• Cognitive behavioral therapy (CBT): Includes behavioral changes plus a cognitive component challenge to your unhealthy beliefs and fears around sleep and teaches rational, positive thinking.

 • Medical treatments.
 Your provider may recommend over-the-counter (OTC) or prescription medications, including benzodiazepine hypnotics, non-benzodiazepine hypnotics and melatonin receptor agonists.